OpenZeppelin/solidity-ast/README.md

 A type predicate that can be used for narrowing the type of an unknown node, or combined with higher order functions like `filter`.

+An array of node types can be used as well to check if the node matches one of them.

 ```typescript
 import { isNodeType } from 'solidity-ast/utils';